minetest/modtools/doc/mod_translation_updater.md

 ## Updating `builtin`

-To update the `builtin` component of Minetest, change the working directory to `builtin` of the Minetest source code repository, then run this script from there.
+To update the `builtin` component of Luanti, change the working directory to `builtin` of the Luanti source code repository, then run this script from there.